InfuseAI/primehub-site/docs/quickstart/nb-data-store.md

 - **Git**: A special kind of volume which syncs the upstream git repository periodically.
 The actual data is stored on the host filesystem.
 - **Env**: Technically, this is not a volume, but a method to configure environment variables to be used in notebooks and jobs.

-A Dataset Volume is **good** for:
+A Data Volume is **good** for:

 - Sharing among groups.
 In an education environment, for example, datasets could be shared among multiple teams (groups) of students with read-only permissions, while the teaching assistants could be in another group with write permissions.
 - Special storage destination (e.g. external NFS server, host path, git sync)

-A Dataset Volume has the following **limitations**:
+A Data Volume has the following **limitations**:

 - Data cannot downloaded and uploaded through API/CLI/SDK

 - If the volume is to be used by only one group then, due to its ease of use, a Shared Volume is preferred

-A Dataset Volume is configured by the system administrator.
-For more information, Please see [Dataset Management](../guide_manual/admin-dataset).
-In some types of the dataset, we can also configure a [upload server](../guide_manual/admin-uploader) to upload data to the dataset volume.
+A Data Volume is configured by the system administrator.
+For more information, Please see [Volume Management](../guide_manual/admin-volume).
+In some types of the volume, we can also configure a [upload server](../guide_manual/admin-uploader) to upload data to the data volume.

 ## Comparison